Town of Carlisle, Massachusetts

 1784 CENTRAL BURYING GROUND

-Photo by L. Bearfield The Central Burying Ground is located on Lowell Road just outside of the village center across the street from Ferns Country Store and the Center Park.
+Photo by L. Bearfield The Central Burying Ground is located on Lowell Road just outside of the village center across the street from Ferns Country Store and Center Park.
 The following veterans are buried in the Central Burying Ground.

-EDMUND ANDREWSMAY 17, 1808
+EDMUND ANDREWS MAY 17, 1808

 CAPT IFFACHER ANDREWS JULY 16, 1796